Dani2404/SlidePuzzleExplorerBoard/README.md

 The Microchip Explorer 16 development board with a PIC32MX460F512L PIM and the Microchip USB PICtail Plus Daughter Board (AC164131) were used in this project (please see firmware)

+PLEASE NOTE THAT THE FILE MUST BE DOWNLOADED FOR THE EXECUTABLE TO RUN